 Fleas carry tapeworm and can cause severe scratching and allergic reactions, known as Flea Allergy Dermatitis.

 Protect your cat with a good quality flea control product on a monthly basis, all year round.
 Ask a PETstock staff member for a product suitable for your cat.

 Cats are about 2,000 times more resistant to heartworm than dogs, meaning the general consensus is that it's less vital to protect against it in cats.

-However, heartworm disease has been associated with sudden death in cats, so prevention is available.
+However, heartworm disease has been associated with sudden death in cats, so prevention is available and advised.

-A microchip is a permanent identification device implanted under the skin, allowing a quick and easy return if your kitten ever gets lost.
+A microchip is a permanent identification device implanted under the skin, allowing a quick and easy return if your cat ever gets lost.

-If your local petstock store offers a petVET service you can get your kitten microchipped conveniently in store.
+If your local PETstock store offers a petVET service you can get your cat microchipped conveniently in store.